swamidasslab/xenopict/DESIGN.md

   "align": true,              // Optional: Whether to align molecules (defaults to true) "molecules": [
     {
-      "smiles": "CCO"        // Required: SMILES string of the molecule },
+      "smiles": "CCO",       // Required: SMILES string of the molecule "mark": {              // Optional: Marking specification
+        "atoms": [0, 1]      // Mark atoms 0 and 1 with circles
+      }
+    },
     {
-      "smiles": "CCCO"       // Required: SMILES string of the molecule }
+      "smiles": "CCCO",      // Required: SMILES string of the molecule "mark": {              // Optional: Marking specification
+        "substructure_atoms": [0, 1, 2],  // Mark atoms 0, 1, 2 as substructure
+        "substructure_bonds": [[0, 1]]    // Only mark bond between atoms 0 and 1
+      }
+    }
   ]
 }